On this page

 Refresh token lifetime

-Refresh token lifetimes are managed through the authorization server access policy.
-The default value for the refresh token lifetime (refreshTokenLifetimeMinutes) for an authorization server actions object is Unlimited, but expires every seven days if it hasn't been used.
-When you use a refresh token with a SPA, make sure that you keep a short refresh token lifetime for better security.
+Refresh token lifetimes are managed through the access policy of the authorization server.
+The default value for the refresh token lifetime (refreshTokenLifetimeMinutes) in the actions object (opens new window) is Unlimited.
+The refresh token lifetime does expire every seven days if it hasn't been used.
+When you use a refresh token with a SPA, make sure that you keep a short lifetime setting for better security.

 Get a refresh token